Taxation in Real Estate: Top Considerations When Navigating Debt Forgiveness

 • Insolvency

-• The taxpayer is not a C corporation, and the indebtedness discharged is qualified real property business indebtedness (defined as indebtedness connected with real property used in a trade or business that is secured by the property)
+Also, if the taxpayer is not a C corporation, and the indebtedness discharged is qualified real property business indebtedness (defined as indebtedness connected with real property used in a trade or business that is secured by the property), there will be an exception.
+But please note, if excluded under this provision, the amount excluded will reduce the basis of the depreciable real property connected with the debt.

-• Indebtedness discharged as qualified principal residence indebtedness that is discharged or subject to a written arrangement before January 1st, 2026
+Indebtedness discharged as qualified principal residence indebtedness that is discharged or subject to a written arrangement before January 1st, 2026 could be exempt as well.

 Bipartisan legislation (H.R.
 5580) was introduced in the House of Representatives in September 2023.
 The legislation amends the tax code to allow commercial real estate borrowers to defer tax applied to their property investments where a debt modification has taken place.
 Congress is aiming to reduce the distress of upcoming loan maturities in the next few years, where some defaults will occur.